 Electrical and Instrumentation Technology (Building Automation Systems)

-The primary mission of the Electrical and Instrumentation Technology program is to provide quality educational training designed to meet the current and future needs of the electrician/construction industry.
-Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the electrician field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+The objective of the Electrical and Instrumentation Technology (Building Automation Systems) program is to provide quality educational training designed to meet the current and future needs of the electrical and instrumentation technology industry.
+Toward this end the following guidelines are established: assist students to choose, prepare for, enter and be gainfully employed in the electrician field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.

-The Building Automation Systems program will help students develop the high-tech skills necesary for future employment in an exiting new field.
-Building Automation Systems all technicians to work in living-labs where their primary responsibility is to focus on energy eficiency and sustainability.
+The Building Automation Systems program will help students develop the high-tech skills necessary for future employment in an exciting new field.
+Building Automation Systems all technicians to work in living labs where their primary responsibility is to focus on energy efficiency and sustainability.
 Automation is transforming the way facilities manage real-time energy consumption.
-Students will prepare for employment in this field by learning control theory, IT networking, electrical and mechanical systems, data analysis, energy management strategies, and systes integration.
-Building Automation Systems Technicians (also referred to as Control/Automation Technicians) are responsible for providing technical solutions to automation-related tasks for their organization.
-Their responsibiliteis include designing programs for logic controllers, as well as providing maintenance for programmable devices used in production equipment.
+Students will prepare for employment in this field by learning control theory, IT networking, electrical and mechanical systems, data analysis, energy management strategies, and systems integration.
+Building Automation Systems Technician (also referred to as Control/Automation Technicians) are responsible for providing technical solutions to automation-related tasks for their organization.
+Their responsibilities include designing program for logic controllers, as well as providing maintenance for programmable devices used in production equipment.
 They also ensure the correct performance of motion controllers and human-machine interfaces.
 They debug and repair control devices and minimize production loss, as well as create documentation based on the schematics and wiring plans for each device.
 Technicians must follow electrical regulations and inspect controllers to ensure code compliance.
-Students are encouraged to join the SkillsUSA and eligible students may be nominated by their teachers to join the National Vocational-Technical Honor Society.

 - Diagnose, test, and debug complex equipment

-- Program, modify, and audit prgrammable logic controllers (PLCs)
+- Program, modify, and audit programmable logic controllers PLCs)

 - Create and audit maintenance tasks, procedures and logs